MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 ### Identity and access management

-The identity and access management functionality described in this section can assist you in meeting the following security controls specified in ISO/IEC 27001 standard.
+The identity and access management functionality described in this section can assist you in meeting the following security controls specified in the ISO/IEC 27001 standard.

 - 8.2 – Privileged access rights
 - 8.3 – Information access restrictions